Adyaanismyname/mad-backend/API_DOCUMENTATION.md

 ```

 **Status Codes:**
-- `200 OK`: OTP sent successfully
+- `200 OK`: Account created and OTP sent successfully
 - `400 Bad Request`: Email already registered
 - `500 Internal Server Error`: Server error

 **Notes:**
+- User account is created with `is_activated = false`
+- OTP is stored directly on the user record
 - OTP expires in 10 minutes
 - Email is sent in background
+- User must verify OTP to activate account and login

 ---

 ### 3. Verify OTP
 **POST** `/users/verify-otp`

-Verify the OTP sent to user's email and receive JWT token.
+Verify the OTP sent to user's email, activate the account, and receive JWT token.

 **Authentication:** None required